Kokolipa/Tableau_CitiBIke/README.md

 ##### Project Description:
 Analysing CitiBike's warmest month (July) from 2023 to provide insights and explore the following questions:
 1. Do members or casuals have higher usage?
 2. Which stations are most popular?
-What is the average distance travelled overall?
+What is the overall average distance travelled?
 3. What days of the week are most riders taken on?
 4. What type of bicycle used most?
 5. On average, for how long do users rant a bicycle?